rnaufal/markets-api/README.md

 # Clone the repository
 $ git clone git@github.com:rnaufal/markets-api.git

+# Enter the directory the project was checked out
+$ cd markets-api

 # Build the application, run unit and integration tests, build the Docker image, start the application and MongoDB containers locally
 $ make run
 ```